 I rely on people I work with to tempt me away from the familiar – into new possibilities.
 Thank you to those who have helped me here!

-Doing safe experiments will not take you in a straight line from discomfort to more comfort.
+If you are anything like me, then safe experiments will not take you in a straight line from discomfort to more comfort.
 You will travel on the scenic route – via small victories and small defeats.

-Safe experiments need to take account of the things that will go wrong – not might go wrong, but will go wrong.
+For this reason, safe experiments need to take account of the things that will go wrong – not might go wrong, but will go wrong.
 If planning does not take small defeats into account, then it is very easy:

 - to catastrophise.